 - The amount of data transferred while you are logged on.

 While the VPN policy explains the reasons Avast records each of these types of data, these logs make us uncomfortable.
 Of course, there are many VPNs that keep some basic logs, which we showed in the CyberGhost review, so you really want to read the fine print.

 On the positive side, the company states that these logs are automatically deleted after 30 days, unless, “…it is necessary for us to comply with our legal obligations or legal orders, resolve disputes, and enforce our agreements, including in the court of law.”

-If this leaves you feeling uncomfortable, check out these VPNs that do not keep logs.
+If this leaves you feeling uncomfortable, check out these VPNs keep no logs.

 Avast VPN server network is small